hsinhaoyu/hhyu_site/content/posts/elisp_advice.md

 :END:
 ```

 Unfortunately, Deft extracts the title of a document from its first line.
 So after I upgraded to Org Roam V2, the titles of all my documents were displayed as `:PROPERTIES:`.
 This behavior is implemented in a function called  `deft-parse-title`.
 It's easy to make it skip the property block, but I didn't want to fork Deft.
-What I did instead was to give `deft-parse-title` an advice, which removes the block from the content of the document passed to `deft-parse-tiltle`:
+What I did instead was to give `deft-parse-title` an advice, which sneaks in to remove the block before `deft-parse-title` sees it:

 ```lisp
 (defun hhyu/deft-title-preprocess (orig-func &rest args)